HomeBlogProgrammingScala vs Java: An Analysis of Top Differences

 Scala is a pure object-oriented programming language comprising of highly scalable functional programming language features.
 It is a general-purpose, high-level, multi-paradigm programming language.
 Scala, got it as a name after it's a feature called scalability that makes Scala unique from other programming languages.
 There is no concept of primitive data in Scala as everything is an object.
 The language is designed to exhibit common programming language in a more graceful, snappy, and type-safe manner.

-Scala and Java are the two most used programming languages in the world.
+Scala vs Java is a common comparison, as both are two of the most used programming languages in the world.
 When Scala is compared with Java, Scala is relatively a new language.
 It is a machine-compiled language, whereas Java is an object-oriented language.
 Scala facilitates a multi-core work architecture environment with enhanced code readability and conciseness.
 Scala reduces the lines of code as compared to Java.

 1. Code type